 - Numerous entrepreneurship initiatives were established, including the Berkley Institute for Entrepreneurship, and The Mark and Debra Leslie Entrepreneurs Lab; in addition, and, in collaboration with New York City, three business incubators were opened with a focus on the technology sector.

-- Celebrated the first NYU Rhodes Scholars in a generation: two from NYU New York and six from NYU Abu Dhabi, including two in that school’s inaugural 2014 class.
+- Celebrated the first NYU Rhodes Scholars in a generation: two from NYU New York and twelve from NYU Abu Dhabi, including three in that school’s inaugural 2014 class.